gemseo/gemseo/doc_src/examples/mlearning/classification_model/README.rst

 Classification model
 ~~~~~~~~~~~~~~~~~~~~

-Below is a gallery of examples of classificaton models.
+Below is a gallery of examples of classification models.